 Today, it is hard to find Artisan Beef as this is a new and unique approach to livestock rearing and meat production.
 I encourage people to use one of the questionnaires that can be downloaded from my site.
 It's a tick list of questions that will get you most of the way.
 The rest is a matter of judgment and, of course, tasting the beef.

 I also review, rate, and provide tasting notes on my site, host live Artisan Steak and Burger tastings, and offer a Discover Beef Experience Artisan Steak Tasting sampler for home tastings.
 I have found ranchers and butchers on my own but many have contacted me directly.

-The most powerful thing we can do is to ask a lot of questions about the origin of various meats.
-We need to work together to encourage and even demand change in the meat industry.
+The most powerful thing we can do is ask many questions about the origin of various meats.
+We must work together to encourage and even demand change in the meat industry.

 Let me end with the fact that Artisan or near Artisan Beef does not have to break the piggy bank!
 The three points I make in all of my tastings:

 - Buy by "the case"

 When we taste a glass of wine or beer we really enjoy, we stock up.
 Why?
 Because we save money by buying in volume and get to have our favorite flavor on hand to enjoy whenever we like.
 The same works with beef.
 Buying a ¼ or a side of beef or joining a cow-pooling arrangement or CSA is a fantastic way to get a great price (typically less than commodity beef at retail) and eat the best beef style you like.

 As a housewife, what can I do to eliminate or lessen the presence of growth hormone, beta agonist or antibiotics when preparing or cooking the chickens , pork or beef, bought from the market ?
 Please advise .
 Thank you .